dstlny/Python-Flask-Web-App/README.md

 - Fetches data from MySQL database using Flasks inbuilt MySQL extension.
 - JSON is mainy used to communicare between backend and front-end.
   - Making use of AJAX to POST/GET requests from the server.

+ # Please be aware this is still a work-in-progress.
+This is still being built and will get better with time.

+ Created: 21/07/19 by Luke Elam (dstlny)